daniel-duke/RosesAreRed/source/source/page_food.rst

 .. image:: _images/240929_marry_me.jpg

 .. note:: Daniel had a few too many things on his mind to take a website-worthy photo of this meal, but the dish was tasty enough to be remade (and adequately photographed) several months later.
-But even that photo is not as pretty as the first attempt at the dish, from before Daniel even met Laura (in the flesh, at least).
+But even that photo is not as pretty as the first attempt at the dish (pictured above), from before Daniel even met Laura (in the flesh, at least).

 ================
 Blueberry Scones